-Japanese trains are frequently crowded, so it is best to avoid taking up too much space with your luggage and belongings.
+Japanese trains are frequently crowded, so avoiding taking up too much space with your luggage and belongings is best.
 When carrying a small suitcase or other similar types of luggage, it is recommended that you place the item on your lap or between your feet on the floor.
 Using the overhead luggage rack when possible is also a good idea.

 Note that some long-distance trains will have designated areas for large suitcases or other big items.
 Short-haul trains like the ones from the airport may have less storage space than long-distance intended trains.
 The longer haul trains are sometimes equipped with wider space between rows.
 One good tip if you plan to travel with a lot of luggage is to consider the advantages of using a luggage forwarding service.

 Finally, as is the case with many countries today, Japan does not allow smoking on any of their trains.
-That said, you may occasionally come across a train that has a designated smoking car.
+That said, you may occasionally come across a train with a designated smoking space.